rjplevin/Classes.jl/README.md

 10
 ```

-We can redefine `foo` for class `Bar` to override its "inherited" superclass definition:
+We can redefine `foo` for class `Bar` to override its inherited superclass definition:

 ```
 julia> @method foo(obj::Bar) = obj.foo * 2